 - Be critical/patient/honest/optimistic with yourself.
 There will be ups and downs, successes and disappointments.
 Use them to evaluate your intentions and adjust your planning.

 - Stand out, though honors work, study abroad, summer study, internships, community service, leadership, athletics, campus involvement--wherever your strengths and interests lie.

 - As soon as you know you have an interest in health professions, begin a collaboration between you, the Office of Pre-Health Programs (Clapp 125), and your academic advisor.
 Learn what you need to accomplish, and design a plan for doing so.
 Use our list of suggested courses to get started on planning.
 Feel free to contact our office by calling (413) 538-3389 or emailing (email@example.com) to arrange to speak with a pre-health advisor even before you sign up for your first semester classes.

 - Second year:

-- Investigate internship and research opportunities.
+- Investigate internship and research opportunities through the Career Development Center's LYNK program.
 Evidence of both is essential to a strong application.